Mister-Mario/ClipboardXX/help-guides/help-en_US.md

 ![Paste](./images/en-US/Paste.gif)

 ### Using shortucts
-Every cell has a defined load and a defined paste shorcut as seing in [Shortcuts](#shortcuts) Pressing the correct shortcut will have the same effect as it corresponding [Load or Paste button](#load-and-paste) If a shortcut is not working:
+Every cell has a defined load and a defined paste shorcut as seeing in [Shortcuts](#shortcuts) Pressing the correct shortcut will have the same effect as it corresponding [Load or Paste button](#load-and-paste) If a shortcut is not working:
   1. Check the search doesnt have the focus, press Esc to free the focus.